European Coal and Steel Community: Negotiations

 Following the Schuman Declaration in May 1950, negotiations on what became the Treaty of Paris (1951) began on 20 June 1950.
 The objective of the treaty was to create a single market in the coal and steel industries of the member states.
 Customs duties, subsidies, discriminatory and restrictive practices were all to be abolished.
 The single market was to be supervised by a High Authority, with powers to handle extreme shortages of supply or demand, to tax, and to prepare production forecasts as guidelines for investment.

 A key issue in the negotiations for the treaty was the break-up of the excessive concentrations in the coal and steel industries of the Ruhr, where the Konzerne, or trusts, had underlain the military power of the former Reich.
 The Germans regarded the concentration of coal and steel as one of the bases of their economic efficiency, and a right.
 The steel barons were a formidable lobby because they embodied a national tradition.

-The US was not officially part of the treaty negotiations, but it was a major force behind the scenes.
+The United States was not officially part of the treaty negotiations, but it was a major force behind the scenes.
 The US High Commissioner for Occupied Germany, John McCloy, was an advocate of decartelization and his chief advisor in Germany was a Harvard anti-trust lawyer, Robert Bowie.
 Bowie was asked to draft anti-trust articles, and texts of the two articles he prepared (on cartels and the abuse of monopoly power) became the basis of the treaty's competition policy regime.
-Also, Raymond Vernon (of later fame for his studies on industrial policy at Harvard university) was passing every clause of successive drafts of the treaty under his microscope down in the bowels of the State Department.
+Also, Raymond Vernon in the State Department (of later fame for his studies on industrial policy at Harvard university) carefully reviewed successive drafts of the treaty.
 He stressed the importance of the freedom of the projected common market from restrictive practices.

 The Americans insisted that the German coal sales monopoly, the Deutscher Kohlenverkauf (DKV), should lose its monopoly, and that the steel industries should no longer own the coalmines.
 It was agreed that the DKV would be broken up into four independent sales agencies.
 The steel firm Vereinigte Stahlwerke was to be divided into thirteen firms, and Krupp into two.
 Ten years after the Schuman negotiations, a US State Department official noted that while the articles as finally agreed were more qualified than American officials in touch with the negotiations would have wished, they were "almost revolutionary" in terms of the traditional European approach to these basic industries.